Apple welcomes India’s easing of foreign investment rules

-NEW DELHI (AP) — Apple Inc. has welcomed India’s decision to relax rules on foreign direct investment and says it is eager to open its first retail store in the country.
+NEW DELHI (AP) — Apple Inc. on Thursday welcomed India’s decision to relax rules on foreign direct investment and said it is eager to open its first retail store in the country.

-The California-based company said in a statement Thursday that it appreciates Indian Prime Minister Narendra Modi’s support for the new rules, which ease a 30% local sourcing requirement for single-brand retailing and permit online sales without the prior opening of brick-and-mortar stores.
+The California-based company said in a statement that it appreciated Indian Prime Minister Narendra Modi’s support for the new rules, which eased a 30% local sourcing requirement for single-brand retailing and permit online sales without the prior opening of brick-and-mortar stores.

 Apple couldn’t open a store in India because it wasn’t prepared to meet the 30% requirement.